daksh25bce10294-cmd/Digital_literacy/README.md

 * Created a GitHub profile and added a basic README with my details
 * Updated LinkedIn with education information
+* created a kaggle account for education Purpose
 * Created a HackerRank account for coding practice

 ## Objective